|Plymouth Billiards League -|

 The League Committee will be responsible for the provision of referees for the finals of all tournaments.

-All games are to be played according to the WPBSA Rules of English Billiards currently in general use.
+All games are to be played according to the WPBSA Rules of English Billiards.
+The Baulk-line Crossing Rule will not be applied.

 The League rules are also to be strictly adhered to.